-The project/program/portfolio directly addresses most elements of the benefits being assessed by the question/statement.
-The project/program/portfolio only addresses some elements of the benefits being assessed by the
+Exceptional The project/program/portfolio directly addresses most elements of the benefits being assessed by the Significant question/statement.
+The project/program/portfolio only addresses some elements of the benefits being assessed by the Moderate question/statement or addresses them indirectly.

-The project/program/portfolio does not provide any or very limited benefits to those being assessed by Very Limited
+The project/program/portfolio only addresses few or minor elements of the benefits being assessed by the question/statement or provides minor indirect benefits.
+The project/program/portfolio does not provide any or very limited benefits to those being assessed by